 The majority of objects in this gallery come from the colonial period of Africa's history, a time when European powers divided the continent into nation states whose boundaries often cut across ancient cultural and regional areas.
-Because African culture groups are often divided by national boundaries, we have identified objects by region as well as by culture and country.
-And because styles and beliefs are constantly transforming in Africa, we have pointed out, where possible, when objects were used and the influences that may have gone into producing particular objects.
-We have also identified the workshops or individuals who produced specific pieces, where this information is available.
+Because African culture groups are often divided by national boundaries, objects are identified by region as well as by culture and country.
+The dynamic nature of styles and beliefs in Africa, therefore--where possible--labels point out when objects were used and the influences that may have gone into producing particular objects.
+Also identified are the workshops or individuals who produced specific pieces, where this information is available.

 On one side of the gallery the exhibition focuses on the use of objects to display status and to transfer laws and traditions to upcoming generations, and on the ways in which some African cultures have used objects to influence and communicate with the forces that control people's lives.
 The other side of the gallery displays objects of everyday life and invites you to compare the lifestyle of a group of hunter-gatherers with the lifestyle of subsistence farmers by looking at the objects each uses.
 When looking at these pieces, bear in mind that what you are seeing is only one small part of the complexity and diversity that is Africa.